Songtech-0912/songtech-0912.github.io/content/vector-and-advanced-calculus.md

 ## Overview of multivariable calculus

 Vector calculus is based off analytic geometry (a fancy name for the mathematics of points, lines, surfaces, and vectors) and multivariable calculus - the calculus of functions of several variables.
 Such functions can be scalar-valued, meaning that they output a quantity that is a number (scalar), or vector-valued, meaning that they output a quantity that is a vector.
 We will start by going over the fundamentals of multivariable calculus.
+Note that a more beginner-friendly introductory treatment of multivariable calculus can be found in the dedicated [intro to multivariable calculus guide](@/multivariable-calculus/index.md).

 ### Vectors